Understanding Police Officer Liability for the Use of Deadly Force

 As the 10th Circuit explains in Fisher v.
 City of Las Cruces (2009), the question is not about “the officers’ particular motivations” or “the arrestee’s subjective perception of the intrusion.”
 In other words, the court does not ask what the officer who fired the shot actually believed or what the person being arrested thought was happening.
 Instead, the court asks “whether the officers’ actions are ‘objectively reasonable’ in light of the facts and circumstances confronting them.”

-The objective reasonableness of a particular use of deadly force is fact intensive analysis that considers many factors, including the shooting officer’s training and experience, what a reasonable officer would have known and perceived, and how a reasonable officer would have behaved under the circumstances.
-Liability for the unreasonable use of deadly force may be impose don the shooting officer, those officer’s that may have “caused” the shooter to use deadly force, any supervisors who perpetuated a policy or custom that caused the use of deadly force, and the police department, if the use of deadly force was the result of a policy, custom, culture or some failure to train.
+The objective reasonableness of a particular use of deadly force is fact intensive analysis that considers many factors.
+This includes the shooting officer’s training and experience, what a reasonable officer would have known and perceived, and how a reasonable officer would have behaved under the circumstances.
+Liability for the unreasonable use of deadly force may be imposed on the shooting officer, those officers who may have “caused” the shooter to use deadly force, any supervisors who perpetuated a policy or custom that caused the use of deadly force, and the police department, if the use of deadly force was the result of a policy, custom, culture or some failure to train.

 Published by